Skip navigation

 4. Set clear development goals

 Help your employees set clear, achievable development goals.
-Ask your managers to work with them to identify areas where they want to grow and create plans to reach those objectives.
-Managers should regularly review these goals with their teams and provide feedback and support to keep them on track.
+Ask your managers to work with employees to identify areas where they want to grow and create plans to reach those objectives.
+Managers should regularly review these goals with their teams and provide feedback, coaching and support to keep them on track.
 Clear goals give employees a sense of direction and purpose in their learning journey.

 5. Offer personalized development plans

 Each employee has unique learning needs and preferences.
 Managers should offer personalized development plans that cater to individual strengths and areas for improvement.
-Tailoring learning experiences to each employee helps them feel valued and helps ensure their growth aligns with their career aspirations.
+Tailoring learning experiences to each employee helps them feel valued and helps ensure their growth aligns with their career aspirations, current role expectations and future business needs.

 6. Provide access to learning resources

-Managers should work to get their employees access to a variety of learning resources, such as learning platforms, conferences and books.
-Offering diverse options allows employees to choose the learning methods that work best for them.
+Managers should work to get their employees access to a variety of learning resources, such as Electives Membership, live expert-led classes, AI simulations, conferences and books.
+Offering diverse options allows employees to choose the learning methods that work best for them and practice new skills in ways that connect to how work gets done.

 7. Create a supportive environment

 A supportive work environment is essential for fostering learning and development.
-Managers should encourage collaboration and knowledge sharing among team members.
-Providing a safe space for employees to ask questions and seek guidance helps build a culture of continuous learning.
+Managers should encourage collaboration, knowledge sharing and peer coaching among team members.
+Providing a safe space for employees to ask questions, try new approaches and seek guidance helps build a culture of continuous learning.

 8. Recognize and reward learning efforts

 Acknowledging and rewarding employee efforts in learning and development can significantly boost their motivation.
 Managers should recognize achievements through public acknowledgment, awards, perks or promotions.
-When managers celebrate progress, they make it clear that commitment to growth is valued, encouraging others to do the same.
+Recognition does not need to wait for a major milestone.
+When managers celebrate progress, practice and applied learning, they make it clear that commitment to growth is valued, encouraging others to do the same.

 9. Solicit feedback and adapt